The SSL certificates are obtained, and renewed from Let's Encrypt

 Hybrid Setup with Non-Dockerized Apps

-Web applications that run directly on host machine instead of in Docker
+Web applications that run directly on the host machine instead of in Docker

 containers are available at